Thirumandhamkunnu Temple Darshan 2025: Booking & Prices

 Dos:

-• Maintain silence and show respect.
+• Maintain silence and show respect towards each other

-• Follow the instructions of temple authorities.
+• Follow the instructions of temple authorities for avoiding any disturbance.

 • Offer prayers and participate in rituals sincerely.